gianmarco-aversano/gianmarco-aversano.github.io/_posts/2024-02-14-AI-project-repository.md

 # always use typing, everything should be clear and explicit
 # or not even you will understand your code
-from typing import List, Union, Any, Sequence, Tuple, Dict
+from typing import Any, Sequence

 # now the data science stuff
 import numpy as np